monolyth-php/disclosure/README.md

 ## Calling a parent constructor that _also_ depends on promoted properties?
 For this, Disclosure supplies the `Mother` trait with its method `callParentConstructor`.
+The first argument is the actual parent class, for which you will normally use `parent::class`.
 Pass any additional arguments as, ehm, arguments, and the trait will fill out the rest and inject where needed:

 ```php
 <?php